bare-metal-edu/.github/profile/README.md

 A study of the low-level operation of computer systems.
 Participating in hands-on activities that often require teamwork, students investigate how computers process instructions in modern computers as information is encoded, stored, and executed in a machine’s physical structures.
 In addition to learning how to program in assembly and machine languages, students investigate the design and logical operation of processors and the mathematics of machine computation.
-During a weekly laboratory session, students use industry-grade technology to complete projects, reporting on their results through both written documents and oral presentations.
-Students are invited to use their own departmentally approved laptop in this course; a limited number of laptops are available for use during class and lab sessions.

 ## Learning objectives